hayhan/loganalyzer/README.md

 2. Test your data only:

 Suppose you already trained your data, you can simply run step 1.2 & 1.3 but no need label the logs/test_new_label.txt.
-But we still need this file is there.
+But we still need this file be there.